Ak-AlphaData/SQL-Projects/Walmart Sales Data Analysis/Documentation.md

 7. At what time do customers give the highest ratings?
 8. Which day of the week has the best average ratings?
 9. Which day of the week has the highest ratings per branch?
+10. How many sales were made on the best days for good ratings?
 - [Customers](https://github.com/Ak-AlphaData/SQL-Projects/blob/main/Walmart%20Sales%20Data%20Analysis/Customers.sql)

 ## Dashboard Preview